Club Drugs: The Risks, Effects and Dangers

 If you are taking any over the counter medication or prescribed medication, it is important to check with your healthcare provider if it is safe to drink alcohol.

-Drinking too much alcohol results in reduced awareness of a person’s surroundings and poor judgement.
+Effects of alcohol on the body result in reduced awareness of a person’s surroundings and poor judgement.
 This often results in a person saying and doing things that they later regret once sober.
 Binge drinking also makes a person more vulnerable and less able to fend off a physical or sexual assault.

 Cocaine is a commonly used party drug that comes with a whole host of risks.
 Powdered cocaine is currently very potent.
 This is reflected in the huge increase in cocaine-related deaths.